 • Statistical Consultant: Statistical Consultants consult with faculty and student clients, providing statistical assistance.
 Statistical Consultants are expected to have a breadth of background in various areas within the discipline of Statistics.
 Because of this, most successful candidates are hired as PhD students although a number of advanced Masters level students have held the position through the years.
 There is no formal 'training' for occupants of these positions.
 The managing Statistician is usually available to provide guidance as needed during performance of consulting duties by the Statistical Consultant.

-• STS Manager: The STS manager is responsible for overseeing the functions of STS and communicating on a regular basis with the STS coordinator and other members of the STS management team, STS employees, and various IT Division staff.
-The STS manager will work 20-25 hours per week, with the majority of hours worked between 8 a.m. and 5 p.m. to allow for adequate communication with STS and IT personnel.
-The manager will be involved in human resources activities such as recruiting, interviewing, and hiring, and will also assist with other management activities such as employee orientation and public relations.
+• Student Employment Coordinator: The Student Employment Coordinator (SEC) is responsible for overseeing the functions of STS and communicating on a regular basis with the STS management team, STS employees, and various IT Division staff.
+The SEC will work 20-25 hours per week, with the majority of hours worked between 8 a.m. and 5 p.m. to allow for adequate communication with STS and IT personnel.
+The SEC will be involved in human resources activities such as recruiting, interviewing, and hiring, and will also assist with other management activities such as employee orientation and public relations.

 Technical Support Services